min2ha/ukwa-site/content/target/122722/index.en.md

   "date": "2005-10-18T00:00:00",
   "open_access": false,
   "target_url": "http://www.herpes.org.uk/",
-  "description": "The Herpes Viruses Association (HVA) continues as a vital\r\nsupport organisation.
-Increasing use of the internet has\r\nmade us more effective \u0096 it is now easy for anyone to\r\naccess helpful information on our website.
-The stigma\r\nremains and our busy helpline proves that we are needed.", "end_date": "2013-04-30T23:59:59Z",
+  "description": "The Herpes Viruses Association (HVA) continues as a vital\nsupport organisation.
+Increasing use of the internet has\nmade us more effective \u0096 it is now easy for anyone to\naccess helpful information on our website.
+The stigma\nremains and our busy helpline proves that we are needed.", "end_date": "2013-04-30T23:59:59Z",
   "title": "Herpes Viruses Association & Shingles Support Society", "record_id": "20051018T000000/C0SiWbr7pr472xiVfIzY/Q==",